How to cancel life insurance

 How to cancel can depend on the how much time has passed since you took out your policy.
 There is often an initial period, typically around 30 days, where you can cancel your policy absolutely free of charge, i.e. without paying the first premium.
 This varies from provider to provider and as always you should check the terms and conditions.
 Outside of this period it should be just as easy, but bear in mind that whilst it doesn’t cost anything to cancel, you won’t be repaid any of your premiums.
 Make sure you also contact your bank to make sure that your direct debit has been cancelled.

 A cancelled policy is different to a lapsed policy.
 Lapsed policies happen when you stop paying your premiums.
-Your policy still exists but you cannot get a pay-out while it’s in a lapsed state.
+Your policy still exists, but you cannot get a pay-out if you make a claim while it’s in a lapsed state.
 You can reinstate at any time by starting to pay your premiums again, but if they remain unpaid for too long, it’s likely that your insurance provider will cancel your policy.

 Life insurance is often the first thing to be cut when money gets tight.